tomgooch/windy-plugin-soarcalc/ReadMe.md

 - Issues with time shown in plug-in being out of step with that shown on the slider are resolved.
 - Timeouts from getLatLongInterpolator() are handled gracefully.
 The parameters are now all updated properly except that the values in the rightmost "cloud" column show as ## in this circumstance rather than continuing to show old data.

+### 1.3.2

+This version of SoarCalc is compatible with the most recent update of Windy.com (version 49, February 2026).
+It also contains the following changes...

+- The "getting started" section of the documentation is updated to reflect the fact that SoarCalc now runs properly within the Windy Mobile App.
+- A "Notification" line has been added at the bottom of the window giving the reason why if some data cannot be shown.
+Further information is always available as a tool tip.

 ---

 ## Source Code